ihateblueb/aster/README.md

 - /user/:id
 - /user/:id/inbox
 - /note/:id
+- /note/:id/activity
+- /like/:id

 Endpoints in progress:

-- /user/:id/followers (OrderedCollection of following actors)
+- /user/:id/followers (Collection of following actors)
-- /user/:id/following (OrderedCollection of followed actors)
+- /user/:id/following (Collection of followed actors)
-- /user/:id/outbox (OrderedCollection of recently sent public activities.
+- /user/:id/outbox (Collection of recently sent public activities.
 Do I even do this?
 Does anyone even use it?)

 Endpoints needed:

-- /note/:id/replies (OrderedCollection of Links to Note objects\*)
+- /note/:id/replies (Collection of Links to Note objects\*)
-- /note/:id/likes (OrderedCollection of Links to Like activities\*)
+- /note/:id/likes (Collection of Links to Like activities\*)
-- /note/:id/shares (OrderedCollection of Links to Announce activities\*)
+- /note/:id/shares (Collection of Links to Announce activities\*)

 \*or entire object with LD signature, to save time on the fetching end.
 I need to look into the best way to implement this further.